rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 rocketpool network set-voting-delegate 0xBdbcb42DD8E39323a395B2B72d2c8E7039f1F145
 ```
 ::: tip NOTE
-By default, every node has their voting power delgated to itself.
+By default, every node has their voting power delegated to itself.
 So if you've delegated your voting power to another node operator, you can reset this by setting the voting delegate to your own node's address.
 :::

 - During phase 1 of a proposal: Delegates may cast their vote on a proposal.